kean/CreateAPI/Docs/ConfigOptions.md

 **Type:** Set<String><br />
 **Default:** `["Codable", "CaseIterable"]`

-Protocols to be adopted by each generated enum
+Protocols to be adopted by each generated enum of strings.

 <br/>